Acomb, North Yorkshire: Roman Era

 The Roman Emperor Septimius Severus was reputed by some historians to have been cremated in a military funeral near the site of modern-day Acomb, having died in York (then Eboracum) in 211 AD.

 10th and 11th century

 During the reign of Edward the Confessor, the village of Acomb was designated as a manor.
 This was known through the entry in the Domesday Book for Acomb, which stated that most of the land of Acomb, including the manor, was in the jurisdiction of the archbishop.
 Land at that time was measured in carucates, of which the village measured two carucates.
-The village of Acomb is mentioned three times in the Domesday Book as follow:
+The village of Acomb is mentioned three times in the Domesday Book as follows: